v2-mini/v2-mini-robot/README.md

 Open eclipse and import the `v2mini_ws/build/` directory as `General Project -> Existing Project`

+Sometimes eclipse has issues resolving includes.
+If you experience this issue try importing the entire workspace.

 You should now be able to edit the packages under `[Source directory]` in the eclipse editor.

 [ecli]:http://ubuntuhandbook.org/index.php/2016/01/how-to-install-the-latest-eclipse-in-ubuntu-16-04-15-10/